CS

 Feature Showdown

-The Renault Arkana features a 9.3-inch touchscreen paired with a 7-inch digital dash, while the Toyota C-HR gets a 10.5-inch display.
+The Renault Arkana features a 9.3-inch touchscreen paired with a 10.3-inch digital dash, while the Toyota C-HR gets a 12.3-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Renault Arkana stands out with wireless charging and power tailgate that you will not find on the Toyota C-HR.
+The Renault Arkana stands out with Apple CarPlay that you will not find on the Toyota C-HR.
+The Toyota C-HR counters with wireless Apple CarPlay/Android Auto.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain